kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 ### Kubernetes API updates

-#### Privileged Flag
+#### WindowsSecurityContextOptions.HostJob Flag

-A new boolean field named `privileged` will be added to [WindowsSecurityContextOptions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#windowssecuritycontextoptions-v1-core).
+A new boolean field named `hostJob` will be added to [WindowsSecurityContextOptions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#windowssecuritycontextoptions-v1-core).

 On Windows, all containers in a pod must be privileged.
-Because of this behavior and because `WindowsSecurityContextOptions` already exists on both `PodSecurityContext` and `Container.SecurityContext` Windows containers will use this new field instead of solely relying on the existing `privileged` field which only exists on `SecurityContext`.
-Because many policy tools currently look for the existing `SecurityContext.privileged` field we will add validation to require this field also be set on all containers in a privileged pod.
+Because of this behavior and because `WindowsSecurityContextOptions` already exists on both `PodSecurityContext` and `Container.SecurityContext` Windows containers will use this new field instead re-using the existing `privileged` field which only exists on `SecurityContext`.

-API validation will ensure that if `privileged` is set in `Container.SecurityContext.WindowsSecurityContextOptions` for any container then `privileged` must also set in `PodSecurityContext.WindowsSecurityContextOptions`.
-Current behavior applies pod `WindowsSecurityContextOptions` to all container level `WindowsSecurityContextOptions` if not specified.
+Additionally, the existing `privileged` field does not clearly describe what capabilities the container has (see https://github.com/kubernetes/kubernetes/issues/44503).
+Documentation will be added to clearly describe what capabilities these new "hostJob" containers have.

+Current behavior applies `PodSecurityContext.WindowsSecurityContextOptions` settings to all `Container.SecurityContext.WindowsSecurityContextOptions` unless those settings are already specified on the container.
+To address this the following API validation will be added:

+- If `PodSecurityContext.WindowsSecurityContextOptions.HostJob = true` is set to true then no container in the pod sets `Container.SecurityContext.WindowsSecurityContextOptions.HostJob = false`
+- If `PodSecurityContext.WindowsSecurityContextOptions.HostJob` is not set then all containers in a pod must set `Container.SecurityContext.WindowsSecurityContextOptions.HostJob = true`

+##### Alternatives

+Option 1: Re-use `SecurityContext.Privileged` field.

+Re-using the existing `SecurityContext.Privileged` field was considering and here are the pros/cons considered:

+Pros

+- The field already exists and many policy tools already leverage it.

+Cons

+- Privileged containers on Windows will operate very differently than privileged containers on Linux.
+Having a new field should help avoid confusion around the differences between the two.
+- The privileged field does not have clear meaning for Linux containers today (see comments above).
+- `WindowsSecurityContextOptions.RunAsUserName` will the the primary way of restricting access to host/node resources (See [Container users](#container-users)).
+It is desireable that `RunAsUserName` and `HostJob` fields live on the same property.
+- API validation to ensure all containers are either privileged or not will be difficult because there is no way of definitively knowing that a pod is intended for a Windows node.

 #### Host Network Mode